Miami Cardiac & Vascular Institute Heart Failure Program

 What is an implantable cardioverter defibrillator (ICD)?

 An implantable cardioverter defibrillator (ICD) looks similar to a pacemaker, though slightly larger.
 It works very much like a pacemaker.
-But the ICD can send a low-energy shock that resets an abnormal heartbeat back to a normal.
-It can also send a high-energy shock if an arrhythmia becomes so severe that the heart can't pump at all.
+But the ICD can send an energy shock that resets an abnormal heartbeat back to normal.

 Many devices combine a pacemaker and ICD in one unit for people who need both functions.
 After the shock is delivered, a "back-up" pacing mode is available if needed for a short while.